SitronNO/k8s-n00b/README.md

 - [x] Create PersistentVolumeClaim for Redis to use PV
 - [x] Verifiy PVC and PV actually works :-)
 - [x] Set up using ["Kubernetes the hard way"](https://github.com/kelseyhightower/kubernetes-the-hard-way)
+- [x] Set up a private Docker registry
+- [ ] Expose webapp and private Docker registry via ingress/træfik/NGINX-IC
 - [ ] Create a dev-user with access only to webapp and redis
-- [ ] Expose it via ingress/træfik
 - [ ] Send logs to Splunk
 - [ ] Metrics to Prometheus
 - [ ] Set up Gitlab and a registry